thumbliner/thumbliner/small-talk.md

 Any flaws?
 The standard.<br>

-Let’s be outraged by `insert headline`.
+Aren’t you outraged by `insert headline`?
-Let’s empathize and stay attuned.<br>
+Yes, generally.
+Not particularly.<br>

 Do you remember what happened in `insert millennia` B.C.?
 No. What about it?<br>